Skip to content

 While responsive design ensures your site geometrically works on mobile devices (by shrinking columns and images desktop-down), it often results in bloated code and compromised mobile performance.

 Mobile-first design inverts this approach.
 You start by designing for the smallest screen and most constrained environment first, then progressively add features and complexity for larger screens.
-This approach forces you to prioritize content and functionality, resulting in faster load times, cleaner code, and far better user experiences.
+This approach forces you to prioritise content and functionality, resulting in faster load times, cleaner code, and far better user experiences.

 split-screen desktop vs mobile-first interface